RobotLocomotion/drake/doc/_pages/pip.md

 For macOS, ensure that you're using Homebrew Python (not Apple's system Python).

-Create a virtual environment, install Drake, and active the environment:
+Create a virtual environment, install Drake, and activate the environment:

 ```bash
 python3 -m venv env